chinchalinchin/scrilla/README.md

 12. TEST MOVING AVERAGE ALGORITHM FOR MIX OF ASSET TYPES.
 I think there may be some mismatch of types in date comparisons.

-14. Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.
+13. Correlation algorithm needs test for mix of asset types as well, i.e. equities and crypto.

-15. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
+14. Create automated tests and integrate repo with a CircleCi pipeline that simply builds the image.
 Will need to find a cloud provider to deploy onto.
 Perhaps [Heroku](https://www.heroku.com/)

-16. Angular frontend!
+15. Angular frontend!
 Separate container.
 Served through nginx and queries backend <b>pynance</b> server.

-18. If an option prices API is found, then IV can be calculated for a specific equity.
+16. If an option prices API is found, then IV can be calculated for a specific equity.
 The optimization algorithm can be expanded to optimize over IV of a portfolio, instead of the Historical Volatility.
 Allow user to specify what type of volatility the portfolio will use in its optimization, historical or implied.
 Will need to account for skew, somehow.

-19. Test moving averages plot generation.
+17. Test moving averages plot generation.

-20. API keys are verified every single time the app.settings.py file is imported.
-Need to change how this is done to avoid expensive URL requests.

-22. Pretty sure the reason the len(moving_averages) != len(dates_between) in moving average algorithm is because dates_between doesn't include the dates themselves; it's only returning...dun dun dun...the dates between, not the dates themselves.
+18. Pretty sure the reason the len(moving_averages) != len(dates_between) in moving average algorithm is because dates_between doesn't include the dates themselves; it's only returning...dun dun dun...the dates between, not the dates themselves.

-23. Figure out matplotlib x-axis date formatting
+19. Figure out matplotlib x-axis date formatting

-24. Error with request parameters not being taken to uppercase.
+20. Error with request parameters not being taken to uppercase.
 Doesn't affect program, but annoys me.

-27. Other types of screening.
+21. Other types of screening.
 Discounted Cash Flow, for instance.

-28. Add watchlist functionality for crypto assets.
+22. Add watchlist functionality for crypto assets.
 Differentiate in /data/common/ between watchlist_equity.json and watchlist_crypto.json.
 Integrate watchlist functionality into GUI and API.
 Will need to implement API Key authentication functionality before introducing watchlist to API to account for different users's watchlist.

-29. Wire DDM functionality into API.
+23. Wire DDM functionality into API.

+30. CTRL+F 'output.debug' and change error messages to 'output.info'.

 ### NOTES